 In the community protocol process, IPLCs develop a joint understanding of their rights amidst the tension between customary and formal law, formalize their local governance system and define a common vision and objectives related to issues that matter to them.
 A high level of ownership on the part of the community is essential to make the process effective.

 Community protocol methodologies include participatory discussions, land and resource mapping, video, photography, arts and theatre.

 The ABS Picture Box

-Natural Justice and the ABS Capacity Development Initiative (ABS Initiative) developed a new tool to be used to communicate the concept and process of Access and Benefit-sharing (ABS) to community audiences.
+Natural Justice and the ABS Capacity Development Initiative introduce a new tool to be used to communicate the concept and process of ABS to community audiences.
 The ABS Picture Box is a series of images intended to explain what this concept is, outline the process of consent and ensure a fair and equitable outcome for those communities that may be entering such a process.

 We are looking forward to receiving your feedback on the usefulness and practicality of these picture cards.
 You can send your feedback directly to lena.fey(at)giz.de.